ChristopherA/Lists-of-High-Signal-Low-Noise-Links/#LocationPrivacy #ContractTracing #PublicHealthVsPrivacy #COVID19.md

 # Other Related Privacy Technologies

-## Psuedoanonymous Ephemeral Locality
+## Pseudoanonymous Ephemeral Locality

 **I worked on some #LocationPrivacy approaches after year 1 of the iPhone.
 The target advocacy was not about health care but personal safety while travelling.
 Here they are for the record:**

-* Allen, Christopher (circa 2008) Psuedoanonymous Ephemeral Locality Service API
+* Allen, Christopher (circa 2008) Pseudoanonymous Ephemeral Locality Service API
   * Retrieved from https://github.com/ChristopherA/Ephemeral-Locality-API

 * Allen, Christopher (2020, 26 March) Hilbert Curves and utility for zk range proofs for privacy